ska-telescope/ska-oso-services/docs/src/external/validation.rst

 The other modules define validation for specific entities, with higher level entities using combining validation for their elements.

+The validation is exposed via the REST API - see the SwaggerUI for documentation.

 .. toctree::
     :maxdepth: 1